Darion/links/python.md

 * [rope](https://github.com/python-rope/rope) - a python refactoring library
 * [Pyre](https://pyre-check.org/) - A performant typechecker for Python
 * [pyright](https://github.com/microsoft/pyright) - Static type checker for Python from Microsoft with VS Code extenstion.
 Vim extenstion [coc-pyright](https://github.com/fannheyward/coc-pyright) can be installed separately.
+* [pytype](https://github.com/google/pytype) - static type analyzer from Google
+* [nbQA](https://github.com/nbQA-dev/nbQA) - Adapter to run any code-quality tool on a Jupyter notebook.
+This is intended to be run as a pre-commit hook and/or during continuous integration.
+* [pysa](https://engineering.fb.com/security/pysa/): Open Source static analysis for Python code - Facebook Engineering

 ## Reading Materials